 Graduate students receive Financial Aid Notification information through myUSI.
 Awards are subject to adjustment or cancellation due to changes in your FAFSA, your enrollment status, satisfactory academic progress, or other factors.

 Check your myUSI on a regular basis for the most up-to-date and accurate information.
-Printable instructions are available to help you navigate myUSI to view your awards.
+Instructions are available to help you navigate myUSI to view your awards.

 In addition to completing the FAFSA, you may be required to submit additional paperwork or make corrections to your FAFSA.
 All unsatisfied requirements must be met in order for USI to review, process, and disburse (pay) awards.
 Processing takes several weeks during peak periods of the year such as July and August, thus you are encouraged to submit documents as soon as requested.
 Complete all financial aid requirements by May 1 for timely processing.
 Through the myUSI portal online, you will be able to see any requirements you still need to complete.